Subscribe to the CT4F Newsletter to stay informed!

 THE SPIN:

-Because therapy involves talking, and talking is speech, Colorado's ban on "conversion therapy" violates the First Amendment.
+Because therapy involves talking, and talking is speech, Colorado's ban on "conversion therapy" violated the First Amendment.
 They want you to believe this is about protecting religious freedom and open conversation.

 THE TRUTH: